sergiokopplin/indigo/_posts/2016-03-05-build-a-github-blog-part-2.markdown

 if page.title == "Home" or page.title == "Blog" or page.title == "Projects" or page.title == "Consulting"
 {% endhighlight %}

-- Then, switch over to your GitHub directory, and find the about page and make a copy of it.
+- Then, switch over to your GitHub directory, and find the About page and make a copy of it.
-- Rename this copy to consulting, and keep the file extension the same as the about page
+- Rename this copy to Consulting, and keep the file extension the same as the About page
-- Open the newly renamed consulting.md
+- Open the newly renamed Consulting.md
 - The part at the very top between the two triple-dashed lines is called the **YAML front matter** and will be processed first, and that's the key.
-- Here's the YAML from the about page:
+- Here's the YAML from the About page:
-{% highlight html %}
+{% highlight raw %}
 ---
 title: About
 layout: page